 C.AMARAL: my bandmates—my friends playing with me.

 YURY: We are all trapped in this colossal digital revolution, and it’s liquefying everything.
 While I enjoy the promises of universal access and global connections, the flow of new music/images/information and how it could open our eyes, minds, and ears, I’m also concerned about its downsides, and there are many.
-That is one hundred percent the liquid XXI century mood.
+That’s one hundred percent the liquid XXI century mood.

 When it comes to label releases versus DIY/Bandcamp and the like, what is your stance, if any?

 YURY: We love how Little Cloud Records takes care of our records.
 We share with those guys this love for music.
-We also released several albums as unsigned artists, before Little Cloud, and it is amazing what one can do alone with the contemporary tools.
+We also released several albums as unsigned artists, before Little Cloud, and it’s amazing what one can do alone with the contemporary tools.
 I want every band releasing their work anyway because there is so much to say and often it’s a thousand times better than any blockbuster sequel or Netflix crap.
 Independent music and labels are the virus our culture needs so badly.

 C.AMARAL: Hard to say.
 I like Bandcamp because there are no costs for musicians to post their work, and the website is also very efficient in building up a community around bands, inviting people to buy music from unknown artists.